FashionFreedom/Seamly2D/.github/ISSUE_TEMPLATE/build-issue.md

 ---
 name: Build issue
-about: Create issues about the build pipeline
+about: Report an issue with the Github Actions build pipeline
-title: 'Build issue:'
+title: 'Build: '
 labels: build
 assignees: ''